nicoledanuwidjaja/robotics/pset3/README.md

-# Land on the Mun
+# Project 3 - Land on the Mun

 Build a custom rocket, launch it into space, transfer to Munar orbit, and land safely.
 Write a KerboScript program that automates the full Munar landing mission.

 Nicole Danuwidjaja

 No YouTube video.
 This did not land on Mun.

 Comments: